aalhour/C-Sharp-Algorithms/README.md

     ```

 #### Graphs:
- * **[Depth-First Searcher](Algorithms/Graphs/DepthFirstSearcher.cs).** Implements the DFS algorithm in two ways: Iterative and Recursive.
+ * **[Depth-First Searcher](Algorithms/Graphs/DepthFirstSearcher.cs).** Implements the **DFS algorithm** in two ways: Iterative and Recursive.
 Provides multiple functions for traversing graphs: PrintAll(), VisitAll(Action\<T\> forEachFunc), FindFirstMatch(Predicate\<T\> match).
 The VisitAll() applies a function to every graph nodes.
 The FindFirstMatch() function takes searches the graph for a predicate match.
- * **[Breadth-First Searcher](Algorithms/Graphs/BreadthFirstSearcher.cs).** Implements the DFS algorithm in an iterative fashion.
+ * **[Breadth-First Searcher](Algorithms/Graphs/BreadthFirstSearcher.cs).** Implements the **BFS algorithm** in an iterative fashion.
 Provides multiple functions for traversing graphs: PrintAll(), VisitAll(Action\<T\> forEachFunc), FindFirstMatch(Predicate\<T\> match).
 The VisitAll() applies a function to every graph nodes.
 The FindFirstMatch() function takes searches the graph for a predicate match.
- * **[Breadth First Paths](Algorithms/Graphs/BreadthFirstPaths.cs).** A class that takes a Graph instance upon object-instantiation as a parameter, and then applies BFS to the graph.
+ * **[Breadth First Shortest Paths](Algorithms/Graphs/BreadthFirstShortestPaths.cs).** A class that takes a Graph instance upon object-instantiation as a parameter, and then applies **BFS algorithm** to the graph.
 Meanwhile applying BFS to the graph, it extracts information about shortest-paths and connectivity.
 It provides the capability to find shortest-paths from single-sources and multiple-sources.
 Also, to check for reachable and unreachable nodes from the specified source-node(s).
+ * **[Dijkstra Shortest Paths](Algorithms/Graphs/DijkstraShortestPaths.cs).** A class that behaves the same way as the breadth-first shortest path class, except that the Graph-object parameter has to be of a class that implements both IGraph\<T\> and IWeightedGrap\<T\>.
+It applies **Dijkstra's Algorithm** to the graph, and extracts the information about shortest-paths and connectivity.

 #### Numeric:
  * **[Catalan Numbers](Algorithms/Numeric/CatalanNumbers.cs).** A class that calculates the catalan numbers.
 A dynamic-programming solution.